 The Status of Cannabis Legalization in Utah

-Utah’s statewide medical cannabis program voted into law in 2018, but has only opened 8 of the 14 promised dispensaries since September 2020, according to Utah Business.
+Utah’s statewide medical cannabis program was voted into law in 2018, and the state has finally opened all 14 cannabis dispensaries outlined in Prop 2.

 For now, the more than 2,800 registered cardholders in the statewide medical cannabis program are beholden to only a handful of dispensaries.
 The upside to the downside of limited dispensaries is that Utah allows the sale of cannabis in several forms including tablet, capsule, concentrated oil, liquid suspension, topical preparation, transdermal preparation, gelatinous cube, Unprocessed cannabis flower in a blister pack containing no more than one gram of flower pods in each individual blister, and wax or resin.

 As state and federal laws continue to change from year to year on medicinal and recreational cannabis use, assuredly Utah will be modifying its program as patients and citizens demand Utah keep up with what they promised.